-Other government funding includes recurring tax exemption under legislation or discretionary municipal tax relief, cash grants or contribution agreements, rent subsidy, less than market value property sale,-a government loan or loan guarantee.
-Applicants that demonstrate effort in applying to other funding sources (for example, foundations, corporate, a financial institution, or rebate program) in addition to their own project-specific fundraising may score higher than those that apply exclusively to HRM.
+^{}Other government funding includes recurring tax exemption under legislation or discretionary municipal tax relief, government grants, cash grants or contribution agreements, rent subsidy, less than market value property sale, a government loan or loan guarantee.

+Applicants that demonstrate effort in applying to other funding sources (for example, foundations, corporate, a financial institution, or rebate program) and those that are largely self-funded in addition to their own project-specific fundraising may score higher than those that apply exclusively to HRM.